 However, we may not always feel in control of these thoughts and emotions.
 This may be because our mental health is impacted by a variety of factors including our environment, socioeconomic status, genetics, stress, traumatic events, and the list goes on.

 Unfortunately, many of these factors are not within our control, especially when it comes to an individual’s genetics or unforeseen trauma.
-But the powerful brain God gave us also gives us the opportunity to decide what we eat, when and how to be physical activity, when to spend time with the Lord, as well as how we respond to stress or our environment.
+But the powerful brain God gave us also gives us the opportunity to decide what we eat, when and how to be physically active, when to spend time with the Lord, as well as how we respond to stress or our environment.

 Finding peace with handling these factors within and outside of our control is an excellent place to begin managing or reducing the risk of mental illnesses.
 For some, these steps may significantly reduce symptoms, but for others, medical intervention may be necessary.